H&M’s new kids’ collection has a cause

 H&M and WWF have created a range of organic garments for our littlest friends.
 For every item sold, a donation to conserve the planet’s wildlife is made.

-With H&M new children’s collection, 10 percent of the sales revenue is donated to WWF’s work to conserve endangered animals.
-We talked to Anna Gedda, H&M’s head of sustainability, about the collection, the brand’s long collaboration with WWF – and what contributions she thinks we all can make.
+conserve species at risk.
+H&M Magazine talked to Anna Gedda, H&M’s head of sustainability, about the collection, the brand’s long partnership with WWF – and what contributions she thinks we all can make.

 WHY IS WILDLIFE PROTECTION A CAUSE FOR H&M?

 “We want a future in which people live in harmony with nature and WWF’s mission to do so is in line with our own sustainability vision – to lead our industry towards a systemic change that’s healthy and prosperous for our planet.”

 I think it’s important to remember we all make a difference, in our small daily choices and bigger decisions.